viniciusvec/nts/README.md

 1. Terraform runs and IaC Pipeline is set up.
 2. Manual intervention for the [new github connection](console.aws.amazon.com/codesuite/settings/connections).
 Aftewards you have to instruct the `tf-validate-project-pipeline` Pipeline to re-run the failed stage.
-3. IaC CodePipeline pulls nts project (this), validates and deploys Workload CI/CD + Microservices Infrastructure.
+3. IaC CodePipeline pulls nts project (this), validates and deploys Workload CI/CD + Microservices Infrastructure - including `nts_webapp-main-Pipeline` which will deploy the containers.
 4. ECS Cluster (part of Microservices Infrastructure) will be empty of Tasks, until the Workload CI/CD processes the pulls nginx-buildspec and deploys the container into ECR.
 5. Manual intervention for the new github connection.
 Aftewards you have to instruct the `nts_webapp-main-Pipeline` Pipeline to re-run the failed stage.
 6. The `nts_webapp-main-Pipeline` will make the container available on ECR.
 ECS Cluster will then pull image from ECR and deploy the nts webapp task.